pasteurlabs/tesseract-jax/docs/content/get-started.md

 ```{tip}
 When creating a new Tesseract based on a JAX function, use `tesseract init --recipe jax` to define all required endpoints automatically, including `abstract_eval` and `vector_jacobian_product`.
 ```

-## License

-Tesseract JAX is licensed under the [Apache License 2.0](https://github.com/pasteurlabs/tesseract-jax/LICENSE) and is free to use, modify, and distribute (under the terms of the license).

-Tesseract is a registered trademark of Pasteur Labs, Inc. and may not be used without permission.